-Phedimus kamtschaticus, formerly known as Sedum kamtschaticum, is an attractive low-growing succulent that forms a mat of fleshy, rich green leaves on numerous spreading-ascending stems.
-It is a very variable species that grows up to 6 inches (15 cm) tall and spreads up to 18 inches (45 cm) wide by short, woody rhizomes.
+Phedimus kamtschaticus, formerly known as Sedum kamtschaticum, is an attractive low-growing succulent that forms a mat of thick, fleshy, rich green leaves on numerous spreading-ascending stems.
+It is a very variable species that grows up to 6 inches (15 cm) tall and spreads up to 18 inches (45 cm) wide by short woody rhizomes.
 Leaves are about 2 inches (5 cm) long, usually with serrated edges.
 Most of the foliage disappears in the cold winter months.
 Flowers are star-shaped, bright yellow with orange anthers, and appear in clusters in summer.

 The specific epithet "kamtschaticus" refers to the Kamchatka Peninsula.

 How to Grow and Care for Phedimus kamtschaticus

 Light: These light-loving plants will tolerate light shade or partial shade, but they prefer full sun and grow best in warmer environments.